zencart/documentation/content/user/security/security_recommendations.md

 - **always log out of your admin** when not using it

+Be careful clicking on links in emails whose content/purpose you don't recognize/expect.

 ### 8\.
 Protect your "define pages" content in "html_includes"

 After you have finished editing your define pages in [Admin > Tools > Define Pages Editor](/user/admin_pages/tools/define_pages/), you should protect them:

 A. Download a copy of them to your PC using your [FTP software](/user/first_steps/useful_tools/).
-They are located in the /includes/languages/english/html_includes folder and subfolders.
+They are located in the `/includes/languages/english/html_includes` folder and subfolders.

-B. Make them CHMOD 644 (ie: “read-only”).
-See notes above on CHMOD. `/includes/languages/english/html_includes` – and all files/folders underneath
+B. Make them read-only.
+See notes above on CHMOD.

+`/includes/languages/english/html_includes` – and all files/folders underneath

 If you make them read-only, then a would-be hacker cannot edit them if they gain access to your system, unless they can get permissions to change the read-only status, which is more complicated.